Monday, April 15, 2024

 Each of the messages to the Seven Churches has near the end a promise to the Overcomer.
 However it is only Smyrna that Jesus promises to give a Crown (Philadelphia already has one).
 So I do think when simply reading through Revelation that Chapter 6 verse 2 is supposed to remind the reader of Chapter 2 verses 10-11.

 Saying “went forth conquering and to conquer” suggests that this Rider will not stay in a single location.
-The first Christian Community to pop up in what we today call France was based in Lyon and founded by immigrants from Smyrna, its two well known early leaders were Pothinus and Irenaeus both said to be students of Polycarp.
+The first Christian Community to pop up in what we today call France was based in Lyon and founded by immigrants from Smyrna, its two most well known early leaders were Pothinus and Irenaeus both said to be students of Polycarp.

 Irenaeus has been falsely accused of supporting Infant Baptism, however it is only false beliefs about what happens Metaphysically at Baptism tied to Infant Baptism that makes what Ireneaus said in Against Heresies II.22.4 sound like it’s relevant to Baptism at all, it in fact is not.

 Make no mistake I do believe these Christians were Theologically and Christologically Nicene, Trinitarian and probably also Chalcedonian on the core issues those councils were held over.
 Point is they didn’t submit themselves to Episcopal Authority, they operated Congregationally.
-The singular Bishops canonized on these later Episcopal Bishop Lists were probably just Preachers who happened to stand out.

-Surviving underground outside the notice of recorded History during the “Dark Ages” would have been fairly plausible.
+The true Smyrnaeans surviving underground outside the notice of recorded History during the “Dark Ages” would have been fairly plausible.

 In the 12th Century the Waldenses emerged in the region of Lyon.
 Their origins are definitely more complicated than just being founded by a guy named Peter Waldo.
-Even their enemies referred to them as having existed since the time of Sylvester (in Catholic tradition the Pope at the time of Nicaea).
+Even their enemies referred to them as having existed since the time of Sylvester (in Catholic tradition the "Pope" at the time of Nicaea).
 There is strong evidence they were originally both Credo-Baptists and Congregationalists.

 So yes I just argued for a form of Baptist Successionism, but I don't believe in the Doctrine that it matters if you have an unbroken chain of Believers Baptisms going back to the Apostles.
 And I reject the standard Landmarkism history claiming descent from the Montanists, Novatians and Donatists, Faustinius of Lyon was in fact on record as opposing Novatianism.
-The Landmark Baptists tend to be Calvinists, while giving that label to the Primitive Baptists is complicated.
-Those issues I may elaborate more on in future posts.

-But since I’ve broached the subject of secret underground Proto-Protestantism in France I need to remind readers that NO I do not believe Jeanne d’Arc was a Proto-Protestant of any kind.
-She wanted to lead a Crusade against the Husites.
+But since I’ve broached the subject of secret underground Proto-Protestantism in France I need to remind readers that NO I do not believe Jeanne d’Arc was a Proto-Protestant of any kind, she wanted to lead a Crusade against the Husites.
 And one website documenting her Catholic Orthodoxy even has some quotes to show that if anything those who burned her were more Proto-Protestant.
 But they would be more like Proto-Anglicans serving the interests of the King of England not Baptists who were originally the strongest defenders of Religious Liberty and Separation of Church and State.